frame-lang/frame_transpiler/docs/source/advanced_frame/state_variables.rst

 State Variables
 ===============

-State variables are variables scoped to a state and are initalized upon entry to a state.
+State variables are variables scoped to a state and are initialized upon entry to a state.
 As with state parameters, they go out of scope when the state compartment does.